stevencombs/retrocombs.github.io/_posts/mega65/2021-12-26-mega65-christmas-eve-livestream.md

 ## Companion YouTube Video

-Title: _‌MEGA65 Christmas Eve Livestream Edit \| Includes New Content_
+Title: _‌MEGA65 Christmas Eve Demonstration \| Onboarding SD Card and Box Art!_

 The video below is an edit of the full livestream (see second video) that includes corrections, updates, and new content: